AItoid/WindowsPrivacyGuide/README.md

 ### Chapter 1 / Boot Installation & Configuration

 Let's start from the complete beginning of the installation.
 This guide assumes you already aware of how to install the Windows 10 OS.
+I will not be explaining how to install Windows 10 OS, but rather, showing you what to disable on installation before you're prompted to the desktop.
+Firstly, it's important for you to NOT enable WiFi just yet!
+If you have an Ethernet plugged in, please disable it before continuing.
+Once your internet-connection is disabled, select the 'I don't have a Microsoft account.' option, so you don't have to sign in.
+Following this path will give you what's called a local account, or an offline account.

+Test Image
 ![alt text](https://i.imgur.com/Sj4DAUJ.png)